Latest Program

 Scrubby Creek Cave Property Acquisition, at Murrindal, Victoria.
 The Fund supported the acquisition of this property by Rimstone Cooperative Ltd. Targeted donations amounted to over $90,000.
 This project is coming to its conclusion at present with residual funds to be used to quit personal loans for the purchase, to protect the tufa terraces where Scrubby Creek emerges from the cave and to prepare a Management Plan for the continued protection of the cave and the property.

-Wombeyan (Melocco) Quarry Project This project is preparing 3D maps of the Melocco quarry for us preparing educational materials for this historic industrial site.
+Wombeyan (Melocco) Quarry Project.
+This project is preparing 3D maps of the Melocco quarry for use preparing educational materials for this historic industrial site.